eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

 	}
 	```

-- Create a new package in the Kura bundle, name it _com.example.kura.device_.
+- Create a new package in the Kura bundle, name it _org.eclipse.vorto.kura.xdk.device_.
 We will put classes that implements reading from the XDK here.

 - In the new package, create a model class to hold the response data from the XDK.
 Let's also give it the responsibility to segregate string responses according to what type of sensor values it holds.